 Does a Murphy Bed Require a Special Mattress?

-Murphy beds have been around for over a century, but in recent years they have exploded in popularity.
 Many people have grown sick of lumpy, uncomfortable sofa sleepers and are finding that Murphy beds provide the convenience of a sofa sleeper but with the comfort of a traditional guest bed.
-Unlike sofa sleepers, a Murphy bed does not require a special mattress.
-However, not every mattress is able to last in a Murphy bed.
+Do Murphy beds need special mattresses?
+Unlike sofa sleepers, a Murphy bed mattress does not require a special mattress.
+However, not every mattress can last in a Murphy bed.
 A Murphy bed is only as comfortable as the mattresses you put on it.
-When shopping for a Murphy bed it is important to know the dos and don’ts of Murphy bed mattresses.
+When shopping for a Murphy bed, it is important to know the dos and don’ts of Murphy bed mattresses.

 Twin/Single– 38” wide x 75” long